miyasakura/cidemo/README.md

 # cidemo
-Files in this repository is all MEANINGLESS!!!
+Files in this repository are all MEANINGLESS!!!